Modernity’s Prometheus Bound

 The body part assigned to the sign of Sagittarius is the focal point of Prometheus’ torture – the liver.

-Lastly, Prometheus is not the presenter of just one solitary gift to Mankind, he presents to the human race a wide variety of blessings, and here is where the ancient Greek tale mirrors the creative influences of Sagittarian artist Alexander Rodchenko most.
+Lastly, Prometheus is not the presenter of just one solitary gift to Mankind, he gives the human race a wide variety of blessings, and here is where the ancient Greek tale mirrors the creative influences of Sagittarian artist Alexander Rodchenko most.

 Mutability in Hyper-Speed Motion

-As previously mentioned the sign of Sagittarius is the last representative of the element of Fire and the essence of Fire is action or overall motion.
-It is through the sign of the Centaur’s astrological quality of “Mutable” that we are able to see how the artistry of Alexander Rodchenko was truly like no other.
+As previously stated the sign of Sagittarius is the last representative of the element of Fire and the essence of Fire is action or overall motion.
+It is through the sign of the Centaur’s astrological quality of “Mutable” that clearly shows why the artistry of Alexander Rodchenko was truly like no other.

 The Mutable signs of Gemini, Virgo, Pisces, and Sagittarius take place at the tail end of each of the Four Seasons just before a new Season begins.
 Sagittarius occurs as the season of Autumn draws to a close right before the Winter Solstice takes place.
 Because the Mutable signs occur during times of seasonal transition, those born beneath that astrological quality function best when they have access and exposure to the concepts of Variety and Change.
-That, along with the Mutable signs are the true multi-taskers of the Zodiac where their energies are best utilized doing a number of activities all at the same time.
+That, along with the Mutable signs are the true multi-taskers of the Zodiac where their energies are best utilized doing numerous activities all at once.

 Alexander Rodchenko was the quintessential Mutable signed artist.
-Not only was the man an innovative pioneer of never before tried artistic styles and techniques, the number of outlets in which the Sagittarian expressed himself creatively is nothing short of awe-rendering.
+Not only was the man an innovative pioneer of artistic styles and techniques that were never before tried, the number of mediums which the Sagittarian expressed himself creatively is nothing short of awe-rendering.

-Painting, Photography, Architecture, Graphic Design, Furniture Design, Sculpture, Photo Collage and Montage, Fashion Design, & Theatrical Costume Design
+Painting, Photography, Architecture, Graphic Design, Furniture Design, Sculpture, Photo Collage and Montage, Fashion Design, & Theatrical Costume Design, Commercial Art

 One would be hard pressed to find another individual throughout the History of Art who not only worked with such a wide variety of artistic mediums but was so prolific within each field of creative self-expression.
 Rodchenko’s masterful versatility as a working artist is unmatched and still serves as a source of creative inspiration right through to the present day.